Murder of Li Sin-heng: Incident

-8394/SR5419, seen here in 2021, was the Enviro500 MMC double decker bus on which the murder took place.

-Ng and Li boarded an Alexander Dennis Enviro500 MMC (Fleet number 8394, registration plate SR5419) on route 118 at Siu Sai Wan (Island Resort) Public Transport Terminus and went directly to the rear seats of the upper deck.
+Ng and Li boarded a route 118 bus at Siu Sai Wan (Island Resort) Public Transport Terminus and went directly to the rear seats of the upper deck.
 According to a passenger seated at the front of the upper deck, whispers were heard coming from the rear.
 A few minutes later, after the bus departed from the Fu Shing Court stop (富城阁) along Chai Wan Road, the same passenger heard vomiting sounds, and turned around to see Li coughing up blood.
 Another passenger shouted to the bus driver that someone had been stabbed.
 Ng, who was holding the knife, stabbed himself in the chest and abdomen, and warned other passengers to not come near him.
 Around the same time, a passer-by heard a loud noise and saw Ng smashing open a window with an emergency hammer and jumping out onto the ground before losing consciousness, with passengers rushing out of the bus in a panic.

 Li was found on the upper deck having been stabbed 33 times in her arms, neck, chest and back, with major loss of blood from the chest and neck.
 She was taken to Pamela Youde Nethersole Eastern Hospital, with paramedics performing CPR throughout the journey.
 She died from her injuries after reaching Eastern Hospital.
 Ng, who was lying on the sidewalk unconscious, had been severely injured from his fall from the upper deck, and was also sent to Eastern Hospital.
 After a successful operation, Ng was transferred to the intensive care unit for observation.

 Police arrived at the scene, some carrying shields, and locked down the stretch of Chai Wan Road where the incident took place.
 Detectives who entered the bus found a 11 in long knife on a seat near the shattered window.
 Bloodstains were also found nearby, along with some clothing and a paper bag recovered from the scene, as well as a bloodied watch on the pavement.